 What are the safety risks associated with membership in a sorority or fraternity?

-It can be perceived that fraternity or sorority membership may comprise a student's safety and well-being.
+It can be perceived that fraternity or sorority membership may compromise a student's safety and well-being.
 Northern Illinois University takes every precaution to ensure this is not the case.
 Greek organizations at NIU are required to follow alcohol and risk management policies in accordance with state, local, and federal laws, which are enforced by University administrators as well as the members themselves.
 In addition, all organizations should have at least one chapter adviser and university faculty or staff liaison to assist and ensure that the chapter is promoting a safe environment for its members (both in and outside of the physical facility).

 Is there an alcohol policy?